philc/book-notes/health/why we sleep - matthew walker.md

 * "Insufficient sleep during childhood significantly predicts early onset of drug and alcohol use in that same child during their later adolescent years, even when controlling for other high-risk traits, such as anxiety, attention deficits, and parental history of drug use."
-* In the movie Memento, "the part of his brain that was damaged was the hippocampus.
-It is the very same structure that sleep deprivation will attack, blocking your brain's capacity for new learning."
+* In the movie Memento, the main character's brain had a damaged hippocampus.
+This is the same part of the brain that sleep deprivation disables.
 * Cramming for an exam gives you only short-term recall
   * "Those few memories you are able to learn while sleep-deprived are forgotten far more quickly in the hours and days thereafter."